supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 7. Restart **WebVM1** and **SQLVM1**. **Wait a full two minutes** for the VMs to start - **this is important**, we don't want to test simultaneous failover of SQLVM1 and SQLVM2 at this stage.
 Then stop **WebVM2** and **SQLVM2**.

 8. Refresh the blade with the Contoso application.
 The application still works.
-Confirm again that the database is writing by making a change to one of the policies.
+Confirm again that the database is writable by changing one of the policies.

 9. Re-open an Azure Bastion session with **SQLVM1** (with username `demouser@contoso.com` and password `Demo!pass123`).
 Open **SQL Server Management Studio** and connect to **SQLVM1** using Windows Authentication.
 Locate the BCDRAOG availability group, right-click and select **Show Dashboard**.
 Note that the dashboard shows **SQLVM1** as the primary replica, and there is a critical warning about **SQLVM2** not being available.